10 tips to increase Twitter engagement

 Twitter’s rich Tweets give you higher levels of engagement for images and videos (e.g., Vine videos).
 You can get a 150% increase in retweets just by including images.

 Buffer conducted an A/B test of tweets with pictures (A) and tweets without pictures (B).
 In each test, tweets with pictures won by a huge margin.

 Hashtags double your engagement rate—they are their own implicit call to action.
 Plus, they create higher visibility on Twitter.
 These are especially useful if you are taking part in Twitter hours (see below).
 Only 24% of tweets actually contain hashtags, so picking an industry related hashtag could increase your reach dramatically.
 Just stick to 2-3 hashtags per tweet.

 4. Take part in twitter hours

 Several groups have started up special hours generally dedicated to certain areas or industries, where businesses can share their wares and services while interacting with other business owners.
-Some request you like at least 3 new profiles per twitter hour and this can help your interaction with local businesses.
-There are lists all over the internet for Twitter hours but here is one we find most useful – Design That Fits Twitter Hours
+Some request you like at least 3 new profiles per twitter hour, and this can help your interaction with local businesses.
+There are lists all over the internet for Twitter hours, so you can easily find out which ones you could take part in.